Not all retirement communities are created equal. Here’s what you need to know.

 4. Independent living senior communities

 Like 55+ communities, independent living communities only allow residents over a certain age.
 Residents can rent fully equipped, private apartments that typically include a kitchenette or full kitchen or purchase a stand-alone home or cottage.
-Independent living in a senior community typically offers more services and amenities than just a 55+ community.
+Independent living in a senior community typically offer more services and amenities than just a 55+ community.

 Many active seniors move to an independent living community where they rent an apartment or small home while enjoying access to amenities available such as dining plans, housekeeping, transportation and security.
 Independent living communities typically promote a healthy, active lifestyle, so amenities may include a pool, fitness center, beauty shop and multiple dining venues.